zulfikar2022/home-hunt-frontend/README.md

 > > - Create a .env file and provide the values of environment variables available in constants.ts file
 > > - Run command `npm install`

+## Live Deployment

+You can view the live deployment of the backend service [here](https://home-hunt-frontend.vercel.app/).

 ### 1️⃣ Clone the repository:

 ```sh